Peter-Stewart/Peter-Stewart.github.io/_posts/2022-05-19-gaussian-process-occupancy-tutorial.md

 # Running the model and exploring the output

 Now that we've written the model, it's time to run it!
-To do this, I use CmdStan via the `cstan` function in the `rethinking` package:
+To do this, I use CmdStan via the `cstan` function in the `rethinking` package.
+First save the model as a `.stan` file (I called mine `occ_gp_nc.stan`) and then run the model like this:

 ```r
 m1_nc <- cstan(file = "C:/Stan_code/occupancy_models/occ_gp_nc.stan",